Agricultural Law Society

 Student Bar Association

 The Student Bar Association (SBA) is the Law School's student government organization.
 Serving students both within and outside the law school, SBA liaises between students, student organizations, and the administration to provide transparency and communication.
-SBA also organizes and conducts the law school's major social events, including the Fall Formal, Ski Trip (after Winter break), and Barrister's Ball (Spring Semester).
+SBA also organizes and conducts the law school's major social events, including the Fall Formal and Barrister's Ball (Spring Semester).
 Learn more: SBA

 Student Environmental & Animal Law Society

-The Student Environmental & Animal Law Society raises awareness and involvement in environmental issues; provides networking with practitioners and advice for environmental law careers, practice, and scholarship; encourages stewardship in public policy, environmental advocacy, jurisprudence, and law; and contributes to developing environmental policies at the university.
-The Society also co-sponsors an annual symposium, hosts socials, nature hikes, cleanups and film viewings for its members.
-Learn more: Student Environmental & Animal Law Society
+The Student Environmental & Animal Law Society (SEALS) raises awareness and involvement in environmental issues; provides networking with practitioners and advice for environmental law careers, practice, and scholarship; encourages stewardship in public policy, environmental advocacy, jurisprudence, and law; and contributes to developing environmental policies at the university.
+The society also co-sponsors symposia, hosts socials, nature hikes, cleanups and film viewings for its members.
+Learn more on our Facebook page.

 Students for the Innocence Project